aexol-studio/deenruv/docs/docs/guides/deployment/deploy-to-railway/index.md

 ---
-title: "Deploying to Railway"
+title: 'Deploying to Railway'
 ---

 ![Deploy to Railway](./deploy-to-railway.webp)

-[Railway](https://railway.app/) is a managed hosting platform which allows you to deploy and scale your Vendure server and infrastructure with ease.
+[Railway](https://railway.app/) is a managed hosting platform which allows you to deploy and scale your Deenruv server and infrastructure with ease.

 :::note
 This guide should be runnable on the Railway free trial plan, which means you can deploy it for free and thereafter